Great mid handicap irons at a bargain basement price

 You can dial up any shot you want or need.
-Straight…Draws… and fades are hit as easily as with my Callaways.
+Straight…Draws… and fades are hit easily.

 My basic shot is a slight draw, but I’ve been working on hitting a fade for a couple months now and have intermittent success with it.
 I’m about 60% confident trying fades during a round.

 I hadn’t hit any other iron, either in testing or just trying out a friend’s or a demo from the pro shop, that performed as well for me as my irons.
 So, they immediately had my attention

 Looks: These clubs are elegant and compact and very nice to look at.
 They frame the ball nicely and gave me the confidence I could swing away at the ball even though they are just a bit smaller than my current set.
 I attribute this to the slightly thicker top-line.